dmaivel/sharedgl/README.md

 - Resizing is not handled
 - Windows guests rendering is janky and prone to crashing
 - Inaccurate FPS in overlay (to-do: move timings from server to client)
-- GLX implementation relies on an existing GLX installation (not all GLX functions have been implemented, this means contexts above the reported version may be created)

 # Showcase